Showing posts with label INTJ. Show all posts

 I lived much of my life without ever hearing of the Myers-Briggs Type Indicator (MBTI), which is a form of personality assessment.

-I had always assumed that personality tests were superficial, generalised and irrelevant and had never taken any interest in them.
+I had always assumed that personality tests were superficial, generalised and irrelevant; I had never taken any interest in them.
 Someone mentioned the MBTI to me a few years ago: she asked me what my MB type was.
 I was interested, and decided to give it a go after finding some free tests online.

 In all cases, I came out very strongly as INTJ: introversion, intuition, thinking, judgement.

-I read some good quality material describing the characteristics of this type and listing possible career options: it all seemed spot on.
+I read some good-quality material describing the characteristics of this type and listing possible career options: it all seemed spot on.
 It explained a hell of a lot.
-It confirmed some things I had always known or suspected.
+It confirmed some things that I had always known or suspected.
 I have always said, “Does it work?” and expected things to make sense, and this is exactly what the descriptions say INTJs do!